Skip to content

 Black Steel

-Use per Room
+Usage per Room

 Living Room

-In the living room, book wall shelves serve as a decorative spot for books, plants, photo frames, and small objects.
+In the living room, wall bookshelves serve as a decorative spot for books, plants, photo frames, and small objects.
 Opt for a set of three shelves on a wall section 60–80 cm wide, spaced 25–30 cm apart.
 Mix books with decorative objects for a "styled" look.

 Bedroom